View Crete in google maps here

 Another great link with information and pictures from Crete can be found here

-If you are looking for serious car hire companies in Crete, with reasonable prices, full insurance and control, we can help with booking and strongly recommend Justrentals
+If you are looking for serious car hire companies in Crete, with reasonable prices, full insurance and control, we can recommend Justrentals

 View more photos from Crete on Instagram #KruseTravel.dk.